arrayfire/arrayfire-benchmark/README.md

     cmake ..
     make

-If you have ArrayFire installed in a non-standard location, specify
+If you have ArrayFire installed in a non-standard location, specify the directory which contains the ArrayFireConfig* files, this will be located in the `share/ArrayFire` directory.
+For example, if ArrayFire is installed locally to `/opt/ArrayFire` then we would modify the cmake command above to be:

 ```
--DArrayFire_ROOT_DIR=/path/to/arrayfire
+cmake -DArrayFire_DIR=/opt/ArrayFire/share/ArrayFire ..
 ```

-as part of the `cmake` command.

 ## Using the benchmark suite